 Zeiss lenses - On my bucket list for some time now, has been the ownership of one or two of those buttery smooth, optically fine German Zeiss lenses.
 It has now become a reality, but not only mounted to the front of my old Nikon as once imagined.. those extraordinary lenses that reside behind ones cornea, that normally focus so crisp and clear, have in my case, become less flexible with years, and so..
 On the 27th April 2012, interocular lens surgery performed by Dr Marc Wei, precisely placed a new Zeiss Tri Toric Lens into my right eye capsule, the left eye surgery followed in early May, and I now see a world of natural colours with clarity again.

-I hope you really enjoy viewing these images, as I have certainly enjoyed capturing them.
+I do hope you enjoy viewing these images, as I have certainly enjoyed capturing them.